mattermost/docs/source/comply/data-retention-policy.rst

 To set a global data retention policy:

+1. Set `global retention policy for files </configure/configuration-settings.html#enable-global-retention-policy-for-files>`__ as well as the `global retention policy for messages </configure/configuration-settings.html#enable-global-retention-policy-for-messages>`__ configuration settings in the ``config.json`` file to ``true``.
+These configuration settings are disabled by default.
-1. Go to **System Console > Compliance > Data Retention Policies**.
+2. Go to **System Console > Compliance > Data Retention Policies**.
-2. Select **Edit** from the menu located to the right of the **Global retention policy** table.
+3. Select **Edit** from the menu located to the right of the **Global retention policy** table.
-3. Specify a global retention policy for channel messages and direct messages by selecting a **Channel & direct message retention** option from the dropdown, then set how long to keep those messages.
+4. Specify a global retention policy for channel messages and direct messages by selecting a **Channel & direct message retention** option from the dropdown, then set how long to keep those messages.
 When a time is set, messages and file attachments older than the duration you set will be deleted.
 The minimum retention period is one day.
-4. Select a **File retention** option from the dropdown.
+5. Select a **File retention** option from the dropdown.
 Set the number of days or years to keep files.
 When a time is set, uploaded files which are older than the duration you set will be deleted from your file storage system (either from your local disk or your Amazon S3 service as specified in **System Console > Environment > File Storage**.
 The minimum retention period is one day.
 The global file policy deletes all files regardless of whether they're in a direct message, private, or public channel.
-5. Under the **Policy log** section, select **Edit** to specify the start time of the daily scheduled data retention job.
+6. Under the **Policy log** section, select **Edit** to specify the start time of the daily scheduled data retention job.
 Choose a time when fewer people are using your system.

 Select **Save**.
 Messages and files older than the duration you set will be deleted at the specified server time, as applicable.